brvgha/weatherApp/README.md

 This is the weather application that is required for the Web Development 2 assignment.

-This application looks to take coordinates from a user and add the weather readings from the locale.
+This application looks to take coordinates and the station name from a user, and allows them to add the weather readings from the locale.
 Further development will include signup and login, and the ability to store multiple stations readings.